 You get the picture, right?
 This sauce is so fun to make and lends itself to so many types of meals - I highly encourage you to make a big batch, divide into small containers, and freeze some portions for throwing a quick, flavorful, Mexican-inspired meal together in a pinch.

 If you decided to give this Roasted Poblano Smother Sauce a try, I'd love to hear how it turns out for you in the comments below!
-Or feel free to upload a pic to Instagram or Twitter with the tag @sweetcayenne5.
-I'll be sure to give you a shout out!

 Do you have a favorite sauce that takes your favorite dishes to the next level?
 Let me know in the comments below!
 If you like this recipe, be sure to check out my Mango Granita with Chile Lime Glaze or my Fresh Lime Tart with Blackberry Sauce.
 Both of these desserts make for an excellent finish to a Mexican-inspired meal!